New York State Historic Markers: William G. Pomeroy Foundation

 The William G. Pomeroy Foundation is private foundation that promotes the importance of local historic preservation and the roles markers play in all towns across the state of New York.
-These markers can provide much needed economic assistance to small towns and villages where the markers are erected.
-The program recognizes historic people, places and things within 1740–1917 by providing grants to build new historic markers.
+These markers can provide much-needed economic assistance to small towns and villages where the markers are erected.
+As of 2024. the program recognizes historic people, places and things from 1683 to 1925 by providing grants to build new historic markers.

 The Foundation unveiled its Historic Roadside Marker Program in 2006 to place markers in towns and villages within Onondaga County.
-In 2010, the program grew to counties in New York including Cayuga County, Cortland County, Madison County, and Oswego County, as possible grant recipients.
-The next year the program continued expanding to include Erie County and Genesee County.
-In April 2012 the program began including all municipalities and not for profit organizations as eligible grant recipients.
-As of January 2019 The William G. Pomeroy Foundation reported funding over 550 Historic Markers in 51 New York counties.
+In 2010, the program grew to other New York counties, including Cayuga County, Cortland County, Madison County, and Oswego County, as possible grant recipients.
+The next year the program expanded to include Erie County and Genesee County.
+In April 2012 the program began including all municipalities and not-for-profit organizations as eligible grant recipients.
+As of November 2024, the William G. Pomeroy Foundation reported funding over 1,100 historic markers all 62 New York counties.